lmakarov/dde/docs/dde-env-setup.md

-# Drude environment setup
+# DDE environment setup

 **This is a one time setup.**
-Once you have a working Drude environment in place, you can use it for all Drude powered projects.
+Once you have a working DDE environment in place, you can use it for all DDE powered projects.

 ## Directory structure

-Drude expects a particular [directory structure](/docs/directory-structure.md).
+DDE expects a particular [directory structure](/docs/directory-structure.md).
 Please review it before proceeding with the setup.

 ## Windows only